Problem solving

 Stay calm if the other driver won’t agree

-”Won’t accept fault” vs “won’t sign”
+The critical difference: “won’t accept fault” vs “won’t sign”

-- Won’t accept fault but still takes part: Even if statements conflict, if both parties sign the adjuster report can be drawn up.
-Unlike the simple mutual report drivers fill in themselves, the SBM-registered insurance adjuster sets out the fault opinion through an independent assessment under Law 5684 art.
+This is the most common case — and actually the easiest to resolve.
+Even if the other party says “I’m not at fault,” as long as they take part and sign, the adjuster report can be drawn up.
+Unlike the simple mutual report drivers fill in themselves, the authorised registered insurance adjuster sets out the technical opinion through an independent assessment under Law 5684 art.
 22/17.
-This is exactly where the adjuster report proves useful.
+The file is therefore not limited to the drivers’ statements.
+Even when statements conflict, the adjuster report can give the claim stronger evidential support.

 Document the scene anyway